-Certain subsidiaries in India, Romania, US and Australia hold bank guarantees and letter of credit aggregating \$413 and \$413 as at June 30, 2012 and March 31, 2012, respectively.
+Certain subsidiaries of the Company hold bank guarantees and letter of credit aggregating \$585 and \$413 as at September 30, 2012 and March 31, 2012, respectively.
 These guarantees have a remaining expiry term ranging from one to five years.

-Restricted time deposits placed with bankers as security for guarantees given to lessors in Romania and US and to regulatory authorities in United Arab Emirates, India and Australia aggregating to \$238 as at June 30, 2012 and \$243 as at March 31, 2012, are included in other current assets.
+Restricted time deposits placed with bankers, lessors and regulatory authorities aggregating \$374 as at September 30, 2012 and \$243 as at March 31, 2012, are included in other current assets.
 These deposits represent cash collateral against bank guarantees issued by the banks on behalf of the Company to third parties.